xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

-In principle, a numeric vector may alternatively be bound to a WPF property that requires a 1-dimensional numeric array, by specifying the appropriate data type (e.g. `Int32`, `Double`) for the array as the left argument.
+In principle, a numeric vector may alternatively be bound to a WPF property that requires a 1-dimensional numeric array, by specifying the appropriate data type (e.g. Int32, Double) for the array as the left argument.
 For example:
 ```apl
       ⎕EX'arraySource'
       arraySource←42 24